RozWelch/pureglow/README.md

     * Product sorting was not working initially.
 The “ for the href was in the wrong place (before ?category).
 When “ moved to after category, the product sorting worked correctly.

     * A confirmation email was not being sent when I made a purchase, the purchase goes through ok and I get a success message, but I don't get an email.
 I checked on stripe and the payments were giving an error.
 I checked my heroku config vars, and noticed an extra line was on my STRIPE_WH_SECRET var - I removed that and tested again.
 Under the list of events in Strips, there was a 500 error - On checking the html with the error underneath, there was a BadHeader Error.
 There was a newline at the end of your email subject file.
 I removed this line and then the emails came through correctly.

+    * The 'back to top' arrow was not working properly when you scrolled down to the footer section.
+I added and id, and gave the arrow a z-index of 99, so that it was always on top.
+The arrow then worked correctly when over the footer section.

 * No known unfixed bugs